Let’s talk about envy a little more.

 The king ordered Hilkiah the high priest, the priests next in rank and the doorkeepers to remove from the temple of the Lord all the articles made for Baal and Asherah and all the starry hosts.
 He burned them outside Jerusalem in the fields of the Kidron Valley…he did away with the idolatrous priests appointed by the kings of Judah to burn incense…he took the Asherah pole from the temple of the Lord to the Kidron Valley…he ground it to powder and scattered the dust over the graves of the common people.
 He also tore down the quarters of the male shrine prostitutes that were in the temple of the Lord…

-He desecrated Topheth, which was in the Valley of Ben Hinnom, so no one could use it to sacrifice their son or daughter in the fire to Molek.
-He removed from the entrance to the temple of the Lord the horses that the kings of Judah had dedicated to the sun…Josiah then burned the chariots dedicated to the sun. …
+He desecrated Topheth, which was in the Valley of Ben Hinnom, so no one could use it to sacrifice their son or daughter in the fire to Molek. …

 Even the altar at Bethel, the high place made by Jeroboam son of Nebat, who had caused Israel to sin—even that altar and high place he demolished.
-He burned the high place and ground it to powder, and burned the Asherah pole also.
 (2 Kings 23)

-The tearing down and action verbing goes on for twenty verses.
-By the end of Josiah’s whirlwind, the Kidron Valley is choking with the remnants of Judah’s sin.
+The action verbing goes on for twenty verses.
+By the end of Josiah’s whirlwind, the Kidron Valley chokes on the remnants of Judah’s sin.

 This means a game plan.
 Rearranging your life, eliminating envy’s breeding grounds.

 the television Netflix.
-I don’t know what happened to shows like Roseanne, which celebrated the struggling family in the modest house, but my generation gets the glamour and wealth of The O.C. and Gossip Girl.
+I don’t know what happened to old shows like Roseanne, which celebrated the struggling family in the modest house, but my generation got the ritz of The O.C. and Gossip Girl.
 It cuts off contentment at the knees.
-Same with the tabloids; how much more content might you be if you saw your supermarket’s “family-friendly” aisle as a refuge from envy?
+Same with the tabloids; how much more contentment awaits you in the supermarket’s “family-friendly” aisle?

-Perhaps it’s social media that needs to go, as some of my friends have found.
+Perhaps social media needs to go, as some of my friends have found.
 “Here’s everything you didn’t get invited to!”
-They oughta call it Envybook.
-Contentment was so much easier before.
-The product placements, the strategies-for-success humanism that leaks in from sponsors…if these things make it harder to appreciate what God has given you, why set them before your eyes?
+Contentment was so much easier before Envybook.
+Product placements, strategies-for-success humanism…if these things make it harder to appreciate what God has given you, why set them before your eyes?
 Fight for your contentment; break envy’s supply lines; allow no place for ambushes.

 This is all quite disruptive.
-I’ll be the first to confess thinking of such steps and going (best whiny voice) Aww, do I have to?
+I’m often the first to go (best whiny voice) Aww, do I have to?

-The necessary steps will be different for everyone, but my point is that Christian discipline has been made to look passive for far too long.
+The necessary steps will differ for everyone, but my point is, Christian discipline has looked passive for far too long.
 God didn’t give us Ephesians 6 to be poetic.
 There are things to be fought for, and one of them is the happiness that comes from enjoying what God has already given us.